Substantive application for resource consents and other approvals

 The Minister for Infrastructure can determine that a project is a priority project, either on their own initiative or if the applicant requests.
 This request must be made:

-Applicants can request priority by emailing contact@fasttrack.govt.nz.
 The Ministry for the Environment handles these requests.

-Once a substantive application is lodged, the Fast-track team have 15 working days to make a decision on whether it is complete.
-The applicant will be notified of the outcome of the completeness assessment.
 If an application is assessed as complete, a decision is made on whether there are competing applications or existing resource consents for the same activity.
-If appropriate, the Fast-track team will then provide the application to a panel convener.
+If there are none, the Fast-track team will then provide the application to a panel convener.

 Expert panel